evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 452 liters.
 On the roof, you can load up to 80kg.
 Max weight is 2530kg, and with the base weight of 2015 kg, you can max load 515 kg, including driver and passengers.
-Some options can increase the base weight and reduce the max loading weight.
+Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.

 {{< sitefiguresized thumb="models/toyota/bz4x/bz4x_awd/trunk_1_st.jpg" title="Toyota bZ4X AWD" width="3000" height="1999"  >}}